a2un/BoBFinathon/Instructions to use kychain zip file.md

 cd <path>/<to>/kychain/node1
 start /b multichaind -datadir=. kychain@<your-ip-addrss>:4765 -daemon

-If node1 doesn't havd connect permissions to the blockchain, follow thr instructions [here]().here node "servernminer' is the genesis node
+If node1 doesn't havd connect permissions to the blockchain, follow the instructions under "2.
+Connecting to a blockchain" while using the "-datadir=." right after the "multichain-cli" (command as explained) [here](https://www.multichain.com/getting-started).here node "servernminer' is the genesis node

 copy  <path>/<to>/kychaindemo and paste the folder and its contents as is into <path>/<to>/wamp-instsllstion/www/